-All students in Grades 7 to 10 can access free, online math tutoring from a certified Ontario math teacher.
+All students in Grades 6 to 10 can access free, online math tutoring from a certified Ontario math teacher.
 Students also have access to resources such as interactive tutorials, commonly asked question videos and a glossary.

 TVO Mathify is free, live and anonymous.
-Chats take place Sunday to Thursday evenings from 5:30 p.m. - 9:30 p.m.
+Math tutors are available during regular hours.
 Other resources are available online 24/7.